troyraen/DM-in-Stars/README.md

 Explores the effects of dark matter (DM) on stellar evolution.
 It adds a module to the code base Modules for Experiments in Stellar Astrophysics ([MESA](http://mesa.sourceforge.net)) which calculates the capture of DM by stars and the subsequent energy transport via scattering.

+This is the main branch used in Raen 2020 (in prep).

 ## DM Parameters ##
 The following are accessed through `inlist_DM`: